Best-Rated Portable Heaters

 Fan Heaters

 Fan heaters come in different shapes and sizes, but all have a fan that distributes heated air.
 The bigger the fan, the better the heat distribution.
-Small fan heaters, often featuring ceramic elements, can be a good option for personal heat – such as if you are the only one in a small room.
+Small fan heaters, often featuring ceramic elements, can be a good option if you are the only person in a small room.

 Oscillating tower fan heaters usually have a radiant heat source and a fan, and are designed to heat an entire room evenly.
 Models such as those offered by Dyson and Breville act as portable air conditioners, and can heat or cool air, as well as filter it for dust and pathogens.

-Pros: Fan heaters provide fast heating and the larger, oscillating models distribute heated air evenly, so the hot air is not trapped up by the ceiling.
+• Pros: Fan heaters provide fast heating and larger, oscillating models distribute heated air evenly, so the warm air doesn’t remain at ceiling level.
 Fan heaters can boost the performance of separate convection and oil heaters, helping to warm a room quickly.
 They are lightweight and portable, and small fan heaters are often cheap.

-• Cons: The fans can be noisy, which makes them less suitable for use overnight.
-Some fan heaters can also dry out the air in a room and make it stuffy when used for an extended period.
-They can easily be knocked over, too, although most models automatically turn off if this happens.
+• Cons: Fans can be noisy, which makes them less suitable for use overnight.
+Fan heaters can also dry out the air in a room and make it stuffy when used for extended periods.

 Micathermic Heaters

 • Pros: Fast heating – a micathermic heater will usually reach its maximum heat output within 60 seconds.
-They are generally silent, and are lighter and more portable than an oil column heater.
-The combination of convection and radiant heat makes them cosy to sit around, and they are best used for warming small living areas.
+They are generally silent, and are lighter and more portable than oil column heaters.
+Their quiet operation makes them ideal for heating small bedrooms overnight.

 • Cons: The biggest drawback of micathermic heaters is that their exterior surfaces can get very hot, so they can be hazardous around young children.
 Most models heat from all sides, so they can’t be placed near walls or furniture.
 They do not heat a room as evenly as heaters with fans, and sometimes the mica creaks as it warms up.